scalacenter/bloop/docs/what-is-bloop.md

    [IntelliJ](https://www.jetbrains.com/idea/)

 When these clients run build actions, they have an effect on you, the end user building software.
-They mutate the file system, they update the build state and they produce a result back to you.
-Clients might even be running these actions concurrently, unknowingly sharing global state and falling prey of race conditions.
+They receive a request, do some work and then mutate the file system to produce a result back to you.
+Clients might even be running these actions concurrently, unknowingly sharing caches and global state and falling prey of race conditions.

-How can these actions be run in a build server without disruption?
-What are the properties of these connections?
-Giving answers to these questions is fundamental to solve real-world tooling needs.
+These build-related side-effects are part of any developer workflow and their management requires a robust framework that relieve developers from thinking about all their complex interactions.

 ### The goal of a build server

-A build server such as Bloop is in a privileged position to solve the above tooling challenges.
+A build server such as Bloop is the hub serving build requests for a specific workspace and, as such, is in a privileged position to give strong semantics and guarantees to every client connection.

-As the the hub serving build requests for any Scala build, Bloop guarantees clients that their actions will not conflict with those of other concurrent clients being served by the same server in the same build.
+Bloop guarantees clients that their actions will have the smallest usage footprint possible and will not conflict with those of other concurrent clients being served by the same server in the same build.

 For example, if [Metals](https://github.com/scalameta/metals) is compiling